Formal Verification for JavaScript Regular Expressions: a Proven Semantics and its Applications (Extended Version): Discussion and Related Work

 \related{JavaScript regex formalizations} Several previous efforts have developed unmechanized formal semantics for JavaScript regexes. \citet{expose} presented a formalized semantics for ECMAScript 2015 regexes and used it for symbolic execution of programs with regexes.
-More recently, \citet{regex_repair,regex_repair2} presented a formal semantics for JavaScript regexes used for regex repair.
+Similarly, \citet{black_ostrich} augmented the Ostrich constraint solver with a model of ECMAScript regexes, using two-way alternating automata.
+Recently, \citet{regex_repair,regex_repair2} presented a formal semantics for JavaScript regexes used for regex repair.
 Their semantic statement includes a matching direction and a group map just like ours, and their \textit{continuation regex} resembles our list of actions, but they only formalize the top-priority match.
 Finally, \citet{psst} formalized a large subset of JavaScript regex semantics using prioritized streaming string transducers.
-Besides Warblre, our semantics is the only mechanized one, and also the only complete one: other formalizations exclude some JavaScript features such as lookbehinds, regex flags, or backreferences.
-Mechanization entails specific challenges: for instance, some paper formalizations use \textit{non-strict positive occurrences} by referring to the negation of matching within the definition of the matching relation itself (for instance for negative lookarounds, or for the second branch of the disjunction).
+While there are mechanizations of the JavaScript language~\cite{jiset,jscert}, none include the regular expression chapter of ECMAScript.
+In fact, besides Warblre, our semantics is the only mechanized one for JavaScript regexes, and also the only complete one: other formalizations exclude some JavaScript features such as lookbehinds, regex flags, or backreferences.
+Manually defining formal semantics for a modern regex language is a complex and error-prone task.
+For instance, careful inspection of the semantics proposed by~\citet[Extended version, Table 5]{black_ostrich} reveals some mistakes: capture reset is not performed, and the semantics of lookarounds is incorrect.
+JavaScript lookarounds are supposed to be atomic, meaning that once a match is found for a lookaround, an engine cannot backtrack and match it in a different way~\cite[Section 22.2.2.4, Note 3]{ecma_2025}.
+Such subtle differences are easy to miss (this behavior of lookarounds can only be observed with a backreference to a capture group defined inside a positive lookaround); by contrast, our proof of \Autoref{thm:warblre_equiv} ensures the correctness of the semantics.
+Still, mechanization also entails specific challenges: for instance, some paper formalizations use \textit{non-strict positive occurrences} by referring to the negation of matching within the definition of the matching relation itself (for instance for negative lookarounds, or for the second branch of the disjunction).
 Such definitions would have to be adjusted to be accepted by Rocq~\cite{lean_lookarounds}.

 For a different language, the original PCRE documentation~\cite{pcre_manual} notes that ``\textit{The set of strings that are matched by a regular expression can be represented as a tree structure [...] of infinite size}'' and mentions both depth-first and breadth-first traversal of the tree.
 We have found that specializing the tree to a particular input provides a finite tree that is more practical for formal verification than a coinductive one, and that the PikeVM algorithm is more than a breadth-first traversal: it alternates between depth-first and breadth-first order to maintain priority.